-The hunt for your dream home is always an adventure.
+The hunt for your dream home can be an adventure.
 While searching online listings on the MLS or on Zillow or Trulia, you may have come across the terms "contingent" and "pending" on a listing.
 What does this mean?
 Do you still have time to put an offer on the home?
-Let’s find out.

 What does contingent mean in real estate?

 In real estate, you'll often see the word "contingent" attached to a condition.
 Contingent means that an offer has been accepted by the seller, but the listing is still considered active until specific requirements have been met, such as the buyer sells their house.
 Once specific requirements are met (as defined by one or both parties), the listing status will progress from an active listing to pending status, until it's final marked as sold.

 What does pending mean in real estate?

-If you see the term “Pending”, you might want to hold off on putting in an offer.
-Pending means the offer has been accepted, and both parties are moving forward with the sale.
-Pending is used to describe the period from the time the contingencies are resolved until the close of sale.
+If you see the term "pending," hold off on putting in an offer.
+Pending means that the offer has been accepted and both parties are moving forward with the sale.
+Pending is used to describe the period from the time the buyer and seller resolve the contingencies until the close of the sale.

 Common Real Estate Contingencies

-There are several different types of contingencies in real estate.
-Some of the more common ones are:
+There are several types of contingencies in real estate.
+More common ones are:

 Many lenders put an inspection contingency on offers to make sure the home is worth the loan amount.
-An inspection contingency means both parties cannot continue to the buying process until an inspection of the home and property and property is completed to ensure the value is there.
-Investigations may turn up insect infestations, foundation, and structural issues, or even issues with mold.
+An inspection contingency means both parties cannot continue to the buying process until an inspection of the home and property and is completed to ensure the value is there.
+Investigations may turn up insect infestations, foundation and structural issues, or even issues with mold or asbestos.

-If you choose to take out a loan to purchase your home, you may wish to include a financing contingency.
+If you take out a loan to purchase your home, you may wish to include a financing contingency.
 A financing contingency provides a way for you to back out of the sale of the house if your loan falls through.
 Mortgage lenders can be difficult to work with, and if something major has changed since you got pre-approved, you may not be able to purchase a new home right away.

 Home Sale Contingencies

 As mentioned previously, a home sale contingency is an agreement between the buyer and seller that the seller will take the home off the market for a set amount of days in which the buyer hopes to sell their home.
-This contingency is one of the more riskier ones and is therefore used sparingly as sellers usually pass up offers with a home sale contingency for one that does not have it.
+This contingency is one of the riskier ones and is therefore used sparingly, as sellers usually pass up offers with a home sale contingency for one that does not have it.

 Common Pending Types in Real Estate

-There are few different types of pending sales in real estate.
+There are a few different kinds of pending sales in real estate.
 The more common ones are:

-This means the home is under contract and awaiting approval from the bank.
+This means the home is under contract and is awaiting approval from the bank.
 A short sale is a measure to avoid foreclosure, but the bank (or other lender) must approve each portion of the sale, which slows down the typical 30-45 day close.
-Short sales have a reputation of taking especially long during the approval process, and many deals fall through at this stage due to the buyer finding a listing with a shorter timeline to closing.
+Short sales have a reputation of taking especially long during the approval process, and many deals fall through at this stage because of the buyer finding a listing with a shorter timeline to closing.

-When you see this status, the buyer is concerned that the deal will fall through for some reason, either because of financing problems or other issues.
-You may place an offer on the property, and the seller will go to your offer if the current agreement doesn't work out.
+When you see this status, the seller is concerned that the deal will fall through for some reason, either because of financing problems or other issues.
+You may place an offer on the property, and the seller will go to your offer (or other backup offers) if the current agreement doesn't work out.
 However, they can’t just toss out the offer and accept the highest backup offer — it has to fall through on its own.

-Can you make an offer on an active contingent?
+Can you make an offer on an active contingent listing?

-Technically, you can make an offer all the way until the status states “Sold,” but it’s not advisable.
+Technically, you can make an offer all the way until the status states "sold."
 The best time to make an offer on a home is when there are no contingencies or pending sales.
 The second best time to make an offer is when the status specifically states that they are taking backup offers.
-If the home status states "pending" or a non-backup contingency, it's best to shelf that property and keep an eye on it as you search for another property to put an offer on.
+If the home status states "pending" or a non-backup contingency, it's best to shelve that property and keep an eye on it as you search for another property to put an offer on.

-Looking for a local, full-service agent from a major brand that will list your home for a flat fee of $3,000 (1% for homes above $350,000), Clever can help.
-Call us at Call 1-833-2-CLEVER or complete our online form to get connected a top-rated local agent that will list your home with a discounted commission rate and can help with any contingent or pending issues during the process.
+Looking for a local, full-service agent from a major brand who will list your home for a flat fee of $3,000 (1% for homes above $350,000)?
+Clever can help.
+Complete our online form to get connected a top-rated local agent who will list your home for a discounted commission rate and can help with any contingent or pending issues during the process.